bahabelkhir/bahabelkhir/README.md

 ## About Me

 I'm a passionate data analyst/scientist who loves transforming raw data into meaningful insights.
-Possesing a background in programming knowledges , I thrive on uncovering patterns, solving complex problems, and deriving actionable conclusions from data.
+Possesing a background in programming languages , I thrive on uncovering patterns, solving complex problems, and deriving actionable conclusions from data.

 ## Quest Objective: